zhinst/device-utils/README.md

 called [zhinst.ziPython](https://pypi.org/project/zhinst/).

 It offers higher level functions to ease the communication with [Zurich Instruments](https://zhinst.com) devices.
-It is not intendet to be a seperat layer above ``zhinst.ziPython`` but rather as an addition.
+It is not intended to be a seperate layer above ``zhinst.ziPython`` but rather as an addition.

 It currently has utility functions for the following devices:
 * SHFQA